auto-joe/rPi-xmrig-gcc7.3.0/README.md

 ## Performance notes/known issues
 * Max hashrate stat seems to get stuck shortly after starting - no actual impact
+* I find --av=3 gives best results
+* I suggest using a proxy like xmrig-proxy if you plan to cluster some pi's for mining: https://github.com/xmrig/xmrig-proxy
-* I _definitely_ see better performance (~10%) when the display goes blank.
-Not sure why, since I seem to get the same behavior whether i boot to desktop or CLI (happens with 6.1.0 gcc too- not specific to this build.
+* I _definitely_ see better performance (~10%) when the display goes blank/to sleep.
+Not sure why, since I seem to get the same behavior whether I boot to desktop or CLI (happens with 6.1.0 gcc too- not specific to this build.
 Just an rPi oddity i've noticed).